Wilms' Tumor or Nephroblastoma

 In 3 days, without leaving home.

-• Hematuria (bleeding in the urine).
+Haematuria (bleeding in the urine)

 Do you have any of these symptoms?

-What are the stages of nephroblastoma?
+What are the stages of Wilms' tumour?

 Stage I (43% of patients)

-• The renal capsule must be intact, no biopsy was performed prior to removal, and the tumor was not ruptured during surgery.
+In this stage the tumour must be confined to the kidney and could be completely removed during surgery.
+The renal capsule must be intact, no biopsy was performed prior to removal and the tumour was not ruptured during surgery.
+There is no involvement of renal vessels and no lymph node involvement.

 Stage II (20% of patients)